mrueda/beacon2-ri-tools/non-containerized/README.md

 I am not using any CPAN modules to perform unit tests.
 When I modify the code, my "integration tests" are done by comparing to reference files.
 You can validate the installation using the files included in the [test](https://github.com/mrueda/beacon2-ri-tools/tree/main/test) directory.

-You may wanna install `jq' for running tests.
+You may wanna install `jq` for running tests.

 ```bash
 sudo apt install jq